YSelfTool/physics/README.md

 # physics
-physics simulation library, meant to be used by games
+Physics simulation library, meant to be used by games.

+Work in progress.